OrbintSoft/LocalHistory-for-Visual-Studio/README.md

 Requirements
 ----------------------------------------------
-This is for is for Visual Studio 2017.
-For older versions, use the original one: [local-history-visual-studio](https://github.com/curzona/local-history-visual-studio)
+This is an experimental version for visual studio 2019, I don't intend to suppport older versions.

 Usage